Piksel: Criminal actions

 The collapse of KIT Digital led to a number of arrests, broadly alleging that the share price was fraudulently inflated by seeking to buy the company's shares with the company's own money through an investment vehicle controlled by Kaleil Isaza Tuzman.
 Stephen Maiden was sentenced in February 2015 to seven years in prison.
 In July 2016 Omar Amanat was arrested as part of the criminal case.
 Kaleil Isaza Tuzman served time in prison in Colombia and was eventually extradited to the United States.

 In December 2017, both Tuzman and Amanat were found guilty of defrauding Kit investors.
 Tuzman and Amanat had been accused of conspiring to inflate KIT's trading volume and share price between 2008 and 2011 in an effort to hide their devastating losses.
 The verdict came after six weeks of trial.
 Three government witnesses who pleaded guilty, including two former KIT executives and a disgraced hedge-fund founder, told jurors of related frauds being directed by Tuzman and Amanat in an effort to hide their disastrous investment losses.

 Customers

-Piksel's clients have included Airbus, the Associated Press, AT&T, BBC, BSkyB, Disney-ABC, Google, Hewlett-Packard, Mediaset, MTV, News Corp, RSC MediaGroup, Sky Deutschland, Sky Italia, Telecom Argentina, O_{2}, Universal Studios, Verizon, Vodafone, and Volkswagen.
+Piksel's clients have included Airbus, the Associated Press, AT&T, BBC, BSkyB, Channel 4, Disney-ABC, Google, Hewlett-Packard, Lastminute.com, Mediaset, MFE (MediaForEurope), MTV, News Corp, RSC MediaGroup, Sky Deutschland, Sky Italia, Telecom Argentina, TIM (Tim Vision), O_{2}, Universal Studios, Verizon, Vodafone, and Volkswagen.

+Certifications

+Piksel holds the following internationally recognised management system certifications: